POPE:POPG Liposomes Containing Calcein or Carboxyfluorescein

-Fluorescent leakage assay is a method that is extensively used for measuring the disruption of the liposomal membrane due to various external triggers such as interaction of molecules (e.g. peptides, proteins, detergents and etc.) with the surface of the liposomes.
-Liposomal membrane can also be disrupted when external energy is given to the system such as exposure of liposomes to sonic sound, mechanical pressure or heat.
+Fluorescent leakage assay is a method that is extensively used for measuring the disruption of the liposomal membrane.
+The disruption can be due to various external triggers such as the interaction of molecules (e.g. peptides, proteins, detergents, etc.) with the surface of the liposomes.
+The liposomal membrane can also be disrupted when external energy is absorbed by the system, such as exposing the liposomes to sonic sound, mechanical pressure, or heat.

-When liposomes are disrupted, their content will leak out of the liposomes.
-If you investigate the old literature, you will realize that in a large percentage of fluorescent leakage assay, the experiments involve encapsulating a self-quenching concentration of fluorescent dyes such as calcein and carboxyfluorescein.
+When liposomes are disrupted, their contents will leak out.
+If you investigate old literature, you will see that in a large percentage of fluorescent leakage assays, the experiments involve encapsulating a self-quenching concentration of fluorescent dyes, such as calcein and carboxyfluorescein.
 The problem with calcein and carboxyfluorescein is that the liposomes have to be made very fresh and be used right away.
-These molecules have a tendency to leak out quickly in the absence of any trigger especially when unsaturated lipids are used.
-This will cause the assay to be less sensitive and the data not to be reproducible.

 |Lipid Composition||Concentration (mg/ml)||Concentration (mM)||Molar Ratio|

 |Total||3.79 mg/ml||5 mM|

 |*You can choose one of these two dyes to be encapsulated inside the liposomes.|